PataphysicalSociety/soupault.app/site/reference-manual.md

 Table of contents is generated from heading tags from `<h1>` to `<h6>`.

-Here is the ToC configuration from this website:
+Here is a sample ToC configuration:

 ```toml
 [widgets.table-of-contents]